 | |

 Use feature_importances() to get the importance of all features/variables.
 Use autoplot() afterwards to plot the results.
 These two functions are combined in feature_importance_plot().
+Feature importance values are model-specific heuristics and are not comparable across model types.

 Use correlation_plot() to plot the correlation between all variables, even characters.
 If the input is a certestats ML model, the training data of the model will be plotted.